Overview of the Spark Connector¶

-The Snowflake Connector for Spark enables you to use Snowflake as a Spark data source, similar to other data sources (PostgreSQL, HDFS, S3, etc.).
+The Snowflake Connector for Spark enables using Snowflake as an Apache Spark data source, similar to other data sources (PostgreSQL, HDFS, S3, etc.).

 In this Topic: